Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Multiple Heterogeneous Networks with Common and Individual Subspaces

-\begin{remark} We now provide some brief discussions surrounding Assumption~\ref{ass:main}.
-The first condition of bounded coherence for $\muu$ (resp. $\mv$) is a prevalent and typically mild assumption in random graphs and many other high-dimensional statistics inference problems including matrix completion, covariance estimation, and subspace estimation, see e.g., \cite{candes_recht,fan2018eigenvector,lei2019unified,abbe2020entrywise,cape2019two,cai2021subspace}.
-Bounded coherence together with the second condition $\|\mr^{(i)}\| \asymp n \rho_n = \Omega(\log n)$ also implies that the average degree of each graph $\ma^{(i)}$ grows poly-logarithmically in $n$.
-This semisparse regime $n \rho_n = \Omega(\log n)$ is generally necessary for spectral methods to work, e.g., if $n \rho_n = o(\log n)$ then the singular vectors of any individual $\mathbf{A}^{(i)}$ are no longer consistent estimate of $\muu$ and $\mv$.
-The last condition of bounded condition number implies that each $\mr^{(i)}$ is full-rank and hence the column space (resp. row space) of each $\mpp^{(i)}$ is identical to that of $\muu$ (resp. $\mv$).
-The main reason for this condition is to enforce model identifiabilitity as it prevents pathological examples such as when $\{\mpp^{(i)}\}_{i=1}^{m}$ are rank $1$ matrices with no shared common structure but, by defining $\muu$ (resp. $\mv$) as the union of the column spaces (resp. row spaces) of $\{\mpp^{(i)}\}_{i=1}^{m}$, can still correspond to a valid (but vacuous) COSIE model. \end{remark}
+\begin{remark1} We provide some brief discussions surrounding Assumption~\ref{ass:main_part2}.
+The first condition on bounded coherence of $\mathbf{U}^{(i)}$ and $\mathbf{V}^{(i)}$ is a widely used and typically mild assumption in random graphs and other high-dimensional statistical inference problems, including matrix completion, covariance estimation, and subspace estimation; see, e.g., \cite{candes_recht, fan2018eigenvector, lei2019unified, abbe2020entrywise, cape2019two, cai2021subspace}.
+Bounded coherence together with the second condition $\|\mathbf{R}^{(i)}\| \asymp n \rho_n = \Omega(\log n)$ implies that the average degree of each graph $\mathbf{A}^{(i)}$ grows poly-logarithmically in $n$.
+This semisparse regime $n \rho_n = \Omega(\log n)$ is generally necessary for spectral methods to work, i.e., if $n \rho_n = o(\log n)$, then the singular vectors of any individual $\mathbf{A}^{(i)}$ are no longer consistent estimates of $\mathbf{U}^{(i)}$ and $\mathbf{V}^{(i)}$.
+The third condition of bounded condition number ensures that each $\mathbf{R}^{(i)}$ is full-rank and hence the column space (resp. row space) of each $\mathbf{P}^{(i)}$ is identical to that of $\mathbf{U}^{(i)}$ (resp. $\mathbf{V}^{(i)}$).
+The last condition ensures that the individual subspaces $\{\mathbf{U}^{(i)}_s\}_i$ and $\{\mathbf{V}^{(i)}_s\}_i$ are sufficiently diverse and thus neither of them is part of the common subspaces $\muu_c$ and $\mv_c$, respectively. \end{remark1}